wisp-lang/wisp/README.md

 # LispyScript

 ## Javascript using a Lispy syntax

 ### Why LispyScript?
 It's fun!
 It has macros!
 Compiles to Javascript.

 Hello World!

     (console.log "Hello LispyScript!")

-This is a LispyScript expression, which consists of a list enclosed by parenthesis.
-The first element is a function and the second is the argument to the function.
+A LispyScript expression, consists of one or more elements separated by a space char, enclosed by parenthesis.
+The first element must evaluate to a function and the rest of the elements are arguments to the function.
 And you can reference Javascript objects and variables directly from LispyScript.

 The node server example.

     (var http (require "http"))
     (var server
       (http.createServer
-        (function (req res)
+        (function (request response)
-          (res.writeHead 200 {'Content-Type': 'text/plain'})
+          (response.writeHead 200 {'Content-Type': 'text/plain'})
-          (res.end "Hello World\n"))))
+          (response.end "Hello World\n"))))
     (server.listen 1337 "127.0.0.1")
     (console.log "Server running at http://127.0.0.1:1337/")